temporalio/proposals/versioning/worker-versions.md

     // a DAG, any build id can only be the "next compatible" version for one
     // other ID at a time, and any setting which would create a cycle is invalid. string is_compatible_with = 4;
-    // When set, establishes the specified `workerBuildId` as the latest
+    // When set, establishes the specified `workerBuildId` as the default
     // for the queue.
-Those workers will begin processing new workflow executions. bool latest = 5
+Those workers will begin processing new workflow executions.
+    // The existing default will be marked as a previous incompatible version
+    // to this one, assuming it is not also in `is_compatible_with`. bool default = 5
 }
 message SetWorkerBuildIdOrderingResponse {}